seongminnpark/Java-Tutorial/README.md

 # Java-Tutorial
 I get to name it because I made it.
 Yaay

-Finished third chapter.
-Started working on chapter 4.
+Finished fourth chapter.
+Started working on chapter 3.

 See overview.pdf for schedule.